mada360/Chrono-Lux/Interim planning and Investigation report/Specification.md

 Scope creep                     Low            Avoid implementing features not outlined.

 Communication with supervisor   Low            Mitigate by keeping in regular contact.

-Learning curve                  Medium         Mitigation by working with what I know
 ----------------------------------------------------------------------------------------------------------

 Table: List of risks.

-##### Sickness
-Besides avoiding getting colds and flu which pose little risk to the project, the only other form of impact would be broken bones etc..
-This would impact my learning however I would continue

-##### Data Loss
-I have my data backed up on two devices, a local NAS and the online service MEGA sync \cite{mega}

-##### Project complexity
-My project has been agreed by my supervisor and so I believe it is neither too complex or too simple for the grade I would like to obtain.
-I feel I have made my project achievable and would like to add more functionality as time permitted.

-##### Scope Creep
-It is very possible for scope creep to occur with my project however I will be ensuring I complete all the features and functionality outlined within my project proposal before attempting to expand/improve upon the application to ensure I have a fully working project.

-##### Communication
-By keeping in regular contact with my superviosr I intend to be able to get regular feedback on my performance and assistance if I need help.
-Lack of communication could easily lead to a gap in what I produce and the expectations of my supervisor and could negatively impact my final grade.

-##### Learning Curve
-I will be devoloping in the Java language and for a device that I am familiar with.
-Although it can be tempting to work on a project in a new language or try to implement too many features in an attempt to gain a high mark, I feel it is more important to finalise the application and have a fully working demonstration for submission.